Starting a food business can involve opening your own restaurant, bakery, food truck, cake shop, or even starting a business or blog online.

 How did a butcher shop's side project turn into "the best snacks in the world" -- and $500,000 in sales in their first year?
 And more importantly, could you apply the same strategies to help local businesses take their products online?
 This story features Dustin Reichmann, a long-time Side Hustle…

-Dustin Riechmann (from Jerseyville, Illinois, USA) started FireCreek Snacks about 7 years ago.
+Dustin Riechmann (from Jerseyville, Illinois, USA) started FireCreek Snacks over 7 years ago.

 - Ryan Hansen, a third-generation butcher shop proprietor, established his passion project, FireCreek Snacks.
 His mission is to give the world a fantastic snack stick that not only tastes fantastic but is also made with pure & traditional ingredients.